Campus Box 1032

 - Combat Movie Music and Sound after Vietnam (under contract with University of California Press)

-- Who Should Sing “Ol’ Man River”?: The Lives of an American Song (Oxford University Press, forthcoming 2014)
+- Who Should Sing “Ol’ Man River”?: The Lives of an American Song (Oxford University Press, 2015)

 - Show Boat: Performing Race in an American Musical (Oxford University Press, 2013)

 - Music Makes Me: Fred Astaire and Jazz (University of California Press, 2011)

 - “The Filmmaker as DJ: Martin Scorsese’s Compiled Score for Casino (1995)” in Journal of Musicology 34/2 (forthcoming 2017)